bsmith89/make-bml/make-lesson.md

 What's happening here?

-When you ask _Make_ to make the target `isles.words.tsv` it first looks at the modification time.
+When you ask _Make_ to make `isles.words.tsv` it first looks at the modification time of that target.
-Next it looks at the modification time for its prerequisites.
+Next it looks at the modification time for the target's prerequisites.
 If the target is newer than the prerequisites _Make_ decides that the target is up-to-date and does not need to be remade.